vvEii/tweeter/README.md

 This project is using HTML, CSS, JS, jQuery and AJAX front-end, and Node, Express and MongoDB for back-end.
 Users can create a tweet and also browser others tweets.
+Also, this project is using responsive design for the UI.

 ## Getting Started